Loose (Nelly Furtado album): Release and promotion

-The album was first released in Japan on 7 June 2006, through Universal Music Group before being released two days later in Germany.

-In the United Kingdom Loose was released on 12 June 2006, via Geffen Records and was released eight days later on 20 June 2006, in Canada and the United States.
+The album was first released in Japan on June 7, 2006, through Universal Music Group before being released two days later in Germany.
+In the United Kingdom, Loose was released on June 12, 2006, via Geffen Records, and was released eight days later on June 20, 2006, in Canada and the United States.

-In 2007 the album was re-released in Germany.
-The re-release included bonus content.

 During the promotion of Loose, Furtado performed at major music festivals and award shows.
-In Europe, she appeared at Rock am Ring and Rock-im-Park in Germany and the Pinkpop Festival in the Netherlands in June 2006.
-She performed in Canada at the Calgary Stampede, the Ottawa Bluesfest in July, and at the Ovation Music Festival in September.
+In Europe, she appeared at Rock am Ring and Rock im Park in Germany and the Pinkpop Festival in the Netherlands in June 2006.
+She performed in Canada at the Calgary Stampede and the Ottawa Bluesfest in July, and at the Ovation Music Festival in September.
 Shortly after her August 2006 performance at the Summer Sonic in Japan, she sang at the Teen Choice Awards.
-In November, she contributed to the entertainment during the World Music Awards, the American Music Awards and the 94th Grey Cup halftime show.
-She performed at the 2007 NRJ Music Awards, held in January 2007.
+In November, she performed during the World Music Awards, the American Music Awards, and the 94th Grey Cup halftime show.
+She also performed at the 2007 NRJ Music Awards in January.

-Furtado embarked on a world concert tour, the Get Loose Tour, on 16 February 2007, in the UK, in support of the album; the tour included thirty-one dates in Europe and Canada, with additional shows in the US, Japan, Australia and Latin America.
+Furtado embarked on a world concert tour, the Get Loose Tour, on February 16, 2007, in the UK; the tour included thirty-one dates in Europe and Canada, with additional shows in the US, Japan, Australia, and Latin America.
 Furtado described the show as a "full sensory experience" with "a beginning, middle and end ... [it] takes you on a journey", also stressing the importance of crowd involvement and "spontaneity and rawness, because those are my roots, you know?
 I started by doing club shows, and that's the energy I love, the raw club energy of just feeling like you're rocking out."
 Though Furtado said choreographed dance routines were to be included in the show, she described it as "music-based ...
 Everything else is just to keep it sophisticated and sensual and fun."
-Furtado said she hoped to have Chris Martin, Juanes, Justin Timberlake, Timbaland and Calle 13 to guest on the tour, and have a "revolving door" of opening acts with Latin musicians opening in the US.
+Furtado said she hoped to have Chris Martin, Juanes, Justin Timberlake, Timbaland, and Calle 13 guest on the tour, and planned a "revolving door" of opening acts with Latin musicians opening in the US.